jeff5/very-slow-jython/docs/src/site/sphinx/treepython/simple_statements.rst

       "f" : LOCAL, assigned, local, namespace
       "x" : LOCAL, assigned, local
     <Function SymbolTable for f in <module>>
-      locals : ('x', 'g')
+      locals : ('g', 'x')
+      "g" : LOCAL, assigned, local, namespace
       "x" : CELL, assigned, local
-      "g" : LOCAL, assigned, local, namespace
     <Function SymbolTable for g in <module>>
       locals : ('h',)
       frees : ('x',)
+      "h" : LOCAL, assigned, local, namespace
       "x" : FREE, free
-      "h" : LOCAL, assigned, local, namespace
     <Function SymbolTable for h in <module>>
       frees : ('x',)
       "x" : FREE, assigned, free, local

-For each name, in each scope, we can see the conclusion (in capitals) reached by the CPython compiler about the scope of that name.
+For each name, in each scope, we can see the *conclusion* (in capitals) reached by the CPython compiler about the scope of that name.
 The five possibilities are:
 ``FREE``, ``LOCAL``, ``GLOBAL_IMPLICIT``, ``GLOBAL_EXPLICIT``, ``CELL``.
-The other information (lowercase) is the result of calling the informational methods e.g. ``is_assigned()`` on the symbol, and recording which return ``True``.
+The other information (lowercase) is the result of calling the informational methods e.g. ``is_assigned()`` on the symbol, and recording the ones that return ``True``.
-These access the observations made by the compiler of how the name is used in that lexical scope.
+These access the observations made by the compiler of how the name is *used* in that lexical scope.
 An interesting feature of this example is that, although ``x`` is not mentioned at all in the scope of ``g``, ``x`` ends up a free variable in its symbol table,